Setting Up a Website and Email

 Squarespace’s personal plan (currently 12 USD per month when paying for 12 months) may be suitable for simple websites with one or two editors.
 If you want extra features such as Mailchimp integration, or have several editors, you can choose the business plan (18 USD per month).
 You can always upgrade if needed.
 If you are a student, apply for a subsidised student account, which gives you 50% off your first year.

 Wix is another visual editor, which is probably slightly less popular than Squarespace, but much more modifiable.
 This means it might be a good choice if you have specific desires for your website and have an eye for design.
-EA Cambridge built their website on Wix, and are happy to send you a duplicate of their website for you to modify.
-Contact email@example.com.
+EA Cambridge built their website on Wix, although they have since switched to Squarespace.
+Contact email@example.com to ask if he can share a copy of their old Wix template.

 The combo plan (currently 8.50 USD per month) is probably sufficient for most groups.
 You can get 50% off premium plans if you're a student.